cosminneamtiu02/csnn_run_configs/README.md

 This runs the configs of the csnn on the remote computer.

-To setup the node, run the node_config.sh
+To setup the node, run the node config:
+./node_config.sh